anaisbetts/trickline/docs/perf-sync.md

 - ViewModels make it easy to turn Updatables into Properties.

-- Conveniently, this means we don't really have to think about Subscribing so much
+- Conveniently, this means we don't really have to think about Subscribing.

 ---